 The D/E ratio can be calculated several ways.
 If you use this ratio, be sure to understand what type of debt and equity was used to come to the number and what comparable companies look like.

 Whether it’s a value trap depends on how the stock performs.
-If it trends back up, it was indeed a bargain.
-But if it continues downward, so does your investment.
+If it moves back up to its “intrinsic value” or its true worth, it was indeed a bargain.
+But if it continues downward or stagnates, the market value was basically a true reflection of its intrinsic value.

 Going Beyond the Ratios

-The second way you can get a peek behind the company curtains is to take to the web.
+The last way you can get a peek behind the company curtains is to take to the web.
 Stock-market gurus, investment-focused sites, business publications, and even discussion forums can reveal elements of an organization that can help you fill in the blanks.
-If you have your eye on a stock that appears to be a bargain, for example, but uncover a story about numerous management changes or threats of sale recently, it could point to a value trap.

 How Much Does Investing Cost?